Polk County Court Records

 • Certified copy (by mail): $7.75; each additional copy is $4.00

-Mail-in requests should include both spouses’ full names, the date of the marriage, and the return address.
+Mail-in requests should include both spouses' full names, the date of the marriage, and a return address.
 Send to: Polk County Clerk, 850 Main Street, Dallas, OR 97338.

-The public can search marriage licenses online through the Clerk’s Digital Research Room — Marriage Search by name, application number, or marriage date.
+You can also search marriage licenses online through the Clerk's Digital Research Room Marriage Search by name, application number, or marriage date.
 Under ORS 432.380, access to marriage records less than 50 years old is restricted to qualified parties.

 Birth and Death Records

 Oregon is a closed-record state for vital records.
 Birth records are restricted for 100 years from the date of birth, and death records are restricted for 50 years from the date of death.
-Only qualified parties defined under ORS 432.380 may obtain certified copies within those time frames.
+Only qualified parties as defined under ORS 432.380 may obtain certified copies within those timeframes.

 For events that occurred in Polk County within the past six months, certified copies can be obtained from: